After rallying over the $2,000/oz milestone this morning, the gold market may now be poised to run to new record highs.

 The recent price spikes in crude oil, wheat, and other commodities could have much further to go.

-Likewise, precious metals markets’ breakout may be just the beginning of a much more powerful move.
+Likewise, the precious metals markets’ breakout may be just the beginning of a much more powerful move.

 In a worst-case scenario, nuclear war breaks out and all markets get plunged into chaos.
 BCA Research global chief strategist Peter Berezin estimates the risk of nuclear Armageddon to be 10% – still unlikely but disturbingly high compared to 0%.